When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 A Timeless Tale

-Meg and Charles have to travel through time and space to find their father, who disappears midway through an important scientific discovery.
-With the help of three odd guardians, they set out to save their dad from a darkness that threatens to overtake the universe.
+Meg and Charles must travel through time and space to find their father, a scientist who disappeared during a secret experiment.
+With the help of three mysterious celestial beings, they set out to save their dad from a darkness threatening the universe.

 Product Specs